by Michael Han

 Furthermore, is it plausible to attribute preschool educational development solely to bed time stories?
 I am certain there are other instances during these formative years in which children learn and develop these skills (Heath alludes to several of them).
 Although Heath makes a good case that story time can have a huge influence on development, it would have been interesting to learn more in regards to how each town differed (i.e. in regards to socioeconomics, etc.).
 Along the same vein, why did these three towns deviate so much in the way kids were raised?
 How was each town encapsulated in a bubble that allowed for them to raise their kids the same way, but differently than neighboring towns?

-is a website I found via extensive googling.
+The Importance of Reading to Your Children is a website I found via extensive googling.
 This one particular author elucidates the benefits of reading, BUT is not aware of the issues that are present throughout this reading.
 While reading with your children is important, Heath makes it apparent that how you read with your children is just as important as well.
 Do parents realize this?
 We know every parent has high aspirations for their children, yet is it possible to propose a “right” way of reading bed time stories, an occasion that is particularly unique and special between each child and parent?

+This reading was written in the early 80s as well, long before the proliferation of modern media as a learning tool (Sesame Street aside).
+How would Heath respond to the likes of Dora the Explorer or Blue (of Blue’s Clues fame)?
 These are both shows that prompt questions to its preschool audiences, making them think and respond.
 Furthermore, they teach valuable lessons with morals.
 For example Swiper, a rascally, cleptomaniacal fox, is presented as a metaphorical foil to the pure and kind-hearted Dora.
 As the antagonist of the series, Swiper is constantly trying to steal from Dora, who then is able to defeat him and retrieve whatever item is stolen.
 This enforces the lesson that “stealing is wrong” (and that I watch too much Nick Jr. for my own good).

 A major qualm about children and television is that it does not promote creativity, yet both shows seem to do so.
 Dora the Explorer features fantastical settings and talking animals, while Blue’s Clues features anthropomorphic furniture and…a blue dog.
 Both programs heavily feature song and dance as well, and encourage their audiences to sing along with them.
 With this being said, I recognize that for every great, educational television program for kids, there is a plethora of equally terrible ones out there.
-It is important to recognize, despite all of these things though, that the face of preschool education has been drastically affected by the use of media, and these changes must also be taken into
+It is important to recognize, despite all of these things though, that the face of preschool education has been drastically affected by the use of media, and these changes must also be taken into account when kids enter school.
+This point adds so many different layers to Heath’s discussion—what about children who do not have access to these educational programs?
+What about children who read less and watch more television?

 This clip is demonstrative of all the above points-- it goes as far as to help in labeling every day objects (effectively serving as the role of a parent during story time).